Kinzali/Event-data-tracking/data_warehouse/README.md

 ## Database migrations

-When the walking skeleton is started, Flyway is used to run the SQL commands in the database migration files that reside in the `flyway/sql`-folder.
+When the API server is started, Flyway is used to run the SQL commands in the database migration files that reside in the `flyway/sql`-folder.
 If a database exists, Flyway checks that the schema corresponds to the contents of the database migration files.